Updated on May 15, 2019

-By far (almost 4 million tourists a year) Indonesia’s most famous tourist destination.
+By far (more than 6,5 million tourists in 2018) Indonesia’s most famous tourist destination.
 On the map may seem small next to Borneo, Java and Sumatra, but its size is slightly larger than all the Balearic Islands combined.
 Still, it is not a large area considering it’s world renowned.
 The key to Bali’s success is, in my opinion, that is a kind of miniature Southeast Asia:

 - Rice fields are not as famous as those in China or Vietnam, but they are certainly gorgeous and well worth a visit.